 This workshop shows you how to use functionality from the CSD-Particle suite to visualize and analyse the mechanical and chemical properties of molecular crystals.
 It uses quick computational models and algorithms, alongside data from the Cambridge Structural Database (CSD), to provide both qualitative and quantitative analyses of particle shape as well as surface and bulk properties.
 Such features are found under the CSD-Particle menu in Mercury.

-Before beginning this workshop, ensure that you have a registered copy of the CSD installed on your computer.
+Before beginning this workshop, ensure that you have a registered copy of CSD-Materials or CSD-Enterprise installed on your computer.
 Please contact your site administrator or workshop host for further information.